MrViincciLeRoy/MagnaCarter/README.md

 # magnaCarter Trading System
-## Multi-Asset Growth Network Analytics & Crypto Asset Risk Trading Expert Robot
+## Market-Adaptive Global Neural Architecture for Crypto Automation, Reinforcement Training, and Equity Returns

 A comprehensive algorithmic trading system that integrates with the Alpaca API for both backtesting and live trading of cryptocurrencies and stocks.